PaddlePaddle/Paddle/doc/design/cluster_train/submit-job.md

 # Submit a Distributed Training Job

-If a user wants to start up a distributed training job, he will submit the distributed training job with python code.
+If a user wants to start up a distributed training job, he will submit the distributed training job with Python code.

-If a user wants to start up a local train, he will start up a PaddlePaddle production Docker container firstly, and then execute `python train.py` in the Docker container.The details about PaddlePaddle Docker image is [here](../../../paddle/scripts/docker/README.md)
+If a user wants to start up a local train, he will start up a PaddlePaddle production Docker container firstly, and then execute `python train.py` in the Docker container.
+The details about PaddlePaddle Docker image is [here](../../../paddle/scripts/docker/README.md).

 ## Runtime Environment On Kubernetes

-For a distributed training job, there is two Docker image called **runtime Docker image** and **base Docker image**.
+For a distributed training job, there is two Docker image called *runtime Docker image* and *base Docker image*.
 The runtime Docker image is the Docker image that gets scheduled by Kubernetes to run during training.
 The base Docker image is for building the runtime Docker image.

 - Base Docker Image

   Usually, the base Docker image is PaddlePaddle product Docker image including paddle binary files and trainer startup script file.
-And of course, users can specify any image name hosted on any docker registry which users have the right access.
+And of course, users can specify any image name hosted on any docker registry which users have the access right.

 - Runtime Docker Image

-  Package the trainer package which user upload and some python dependencies into a runtime Docker image base on base docker image, this is done automatically by Job Server.
+  The trainer package which user upload and some python dependencies are packaged into a runtime Docker image based on base Docker image

 - Python Dependencies